Ragnarson/ragnarson-blog/source/posts/2021-07-15-founding-impact-is-impact-in-services-even-possible.html.markdown

 cover_photo: YT5.png
 tags: entrepreneurship, impact, video
 ---
 There are two ways we do business at Ragnarson.

-On the one hand, we invest in impact-driven startups, on the other, we act as an agency with technical expertise, helping other businesses build different kinds of products, like software as service solutions and online marketplaces.
+On the one hand, we invest in impact-driven startups, on the other, we act as an agency with technical expertise READMORE

-READMORE
+, helping other businesses build different kinds of products, like software as service solutions and online marketplaces.

 Those two pillars, however, differ a bit.